-Materials MUST be submitted online by the deadline date (shown below) using the online submission tool.
+Materials MUST be submitted online in PDF form by the deadline date (shown below) using the online submission tool.
 Applications that remain incomplete after the deadline date will not be evaluated.

 Although students can apply to attend a meeting for which they have previously been awarded a travel fellowship, priority may be given to first-time awardees.

 Applicants will be notified of the committee’s decision prior to the Academy annual meeting.
 The award checks will be presented to the awardees during the meeting.
-Recipients are required to attend both the AAO Hirsch Memorial Research Symposium on Thursday, November 10, 2016 from 8 to 10 AM to receive their award checks and the AOF Celebration Luncheon on Saturday, November 12, 2016 from 11 AM to 1:30 PM where they will receive their check.
+Recipients are required to attend the the AAOF Celebration Luncheon on Saturday, October 14, 2017 from 11 AM to 1:30 PM where they will receive their check.

-Please direct all eligibilty and application questions regarding the AAO Student Travel Fellowships to:
+Please direct all eligibility and application questions regarding the AAO Student Travel Fellowships to: